check-spelling/datatracker/README.md

 -   Think hard before tweaking the bootstrap CSS, it will make it harder to upgrade to future releases.
 -   No `<style>` tags in the HTML!
 Put CSS into the "morecss" block of a template instead.
 -   CSS that is used by multiple templates goes into static/css/ietf.css or a new CSS file.
--   Javascript that is only used on one template goes into the "js" block of that template.
+-   JavaScript that is only used on one template goes into the "js" block of that template.
--   Javascript that is used by multiple templates goes into static/js/ietf.js or a new js file.
+-   JavaScript that is used by multiple templates goes into static/js/ietf.js or a new js file.
--   Avoid CSS, HTML styling or Javascript in the python code!
+-   Avoid CSS, HTML styling or JavaScript in the python code!

 #### Serving Static Files via CDN